-By the time this piece goes live, I will be on a boat somewhere in the Pacific Ocean with my two most favorite people in the world.
+By the time this piece goes live, before any shop mold release now, I will be on a boat somewhere in the Pacific Ocean with my two most favorite people in the world.
 My wife and I are (purposefully) leaving the internet behind for a week so we can simply enjoy time in the sun with our daughter.
 The rest of you fine people are great, but we’re not inviting you along on this one.

 A handful of years ago it seemed as though the technologies that would enable us to be constantly connected to everyone, everywhere would be the holy grail of productivity.
 The unfortunate reality is that these incredibly helpful technologies make it very difficult for us to know when we are supposed to ignore them.